What is Medieval Philosophy?

 Hi Contra Eutychen (a treatise against the heresies of Eutyches and Nestorius) he discusses the hypostatic union—that is, composition of the person of Christ, the second person of the Trinity, out of two natures, human and divine.
 This treatise begins with a very influential section in which he explained the correspondence between basic terminology in Greek and Latin philosophy, relevant to discussions of the hypostatic union, for instance, the meaning of the words "nature" (natura), "substance" (substantia), "hypostasis" (hypostasis), "essence" (ousia), "person" (prosopon), and so on.

-His theological treatise De trinitate—a treatise against the Arians, showing the possibility of three persons in one God—apart from providing a basic Augustinian model for later Trinitarian theology, stimulated medieval discussions of the problem of individuation (how there can be multiple individuals of the same kind; e.g., multiple individual humans, who are alike in species) and the problem of divine predication and simplicity (how we can attribute to God multiple non-synonymous predicates given that God is perfectly simple).
+His theological treatise De trinitatea treatise against the Arians, showing the possibility of three persons in one God—apart from providing a basic Augustinian model for later Trinitarian theology, stimulated medieval discussions of the problem of individuation (how there can be multiple individuals of the same kind; e.g., multiple individual humans, who are alike in species) and the problem of divine predication and simplicity (how we can attribute to God multiple non-synonymous predicates given that God is perfectly simple).

 His treatise De hebdomadibus (Quomodo substantiae), which aims to show how creatures can be good in their very substance without being God himself, who is substantial goodness itself, stimulated later medieval discussions of the transcendentals (i.e., the common attributes of every being, such as goodness, truth, and unity) and of divine simplicity and creaturely complexity.
 Especially important was his claim that every composite thing is composed of what it is (quod est) and its being (esse), but that in every simple thing (and he is clear God alone is simple), these two are the same.
+Jan Aertsen has argued that a unifying theme through all medieval philosophy is speculation about the transcendentals, the attributes common to all being.

 In the High Middle Ages, an apparent (arguably not real) discrepancy between Boethius's assertions about created incorporeal substances (e.g., the human soul and angels) in De trinitate and Contra Eutychen contributed to debates about whether spiritual substances (angels) are pure forms or whether, on the contrary, they are composed of spiritual matter (i.e., matter without corporeal dimensions) and form.
 The latter position is known as universal hylomorphism.
 Likewise, an apparent discrepancy between De trinitate and Consolation of Philosophy, on the one hand, and Boethius's long commentary on the Isagoge, on the other, helped to catalyze perhaps the most well-known and highly sophisticated medieval dispute—that of the problem of universals.
 What is signified by common terms, like "man" or "red"?
 Do these terms signify real things that are themselves common to multiple individuals—to multiple humans or red things?
 If so, what are these common things or "universals"?
 Are the ideas in the mind of God (divine ideas), creatures, mere objects of thought, constructed by our mind's activity, real accidents in our intellect, or something else?
 The problem of universals is closely tied to the problem of individuation, closely tied to Boethius's De trinitate and Aristotle's Metaphysics VII (Z).
 This problem concerns the causal principle explaining the possibility of a multiplicity of individuals of the same specific kind.
 What accounts for the fact that Cicero and Cato are two distinct individuals if both are essentially the same thing, a man?
 Is it their place, their matter, their quantity, some mysterious individuating property, nothing at all, or some combination of these?